 - What makes this material better than others?

 Remember, hardwoods come from trees that are difficult if not impossible to replace.
 Using wood look, synthetics is a good choice as is using bamboo which is a sustainable, renewable resource for a lot of different uses.
 (They even make clothing and linen from bamboo).

 Finding the perfect material will be hard to do because not only do you need to be green, you need to make sure that it is budget friendly as well as durable and attractive.
 Proper installation can also make or break a fence- a bad installation can destroy the value of a fence before its very first year.
 This is the exact reason it is very important that your fencing installer be:

-- Are you a licensed contractor in Twin Falls, Idaho?
+- A professional, licensed contractor with the right to build in Twin Falls, Idaho

 - Knowledgeable of all of the latest techniques and practices.

 - Able to work with a variety of materials including greener choices